MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This security feature provides a means to override individual process MitigationOptions settings.
 This can be used to enforce a number of security policies specific to applications.
 The application name is specified as the Value name, including extension.
 The Value is specified as a bit field with a series of flags in particular positions.
 Bits can be set to either 0 (setting is forced off), 1 (setting is forced on), or ? (setting retains its existing value prior to GPO evaluation).
 The recognized bit locations are:

 PROCESS_CREATION_MITIGATION_POLICY_DEP_ENABLE (0x00000001)
 Enables data execution prevention (DEP) for the child process